idrinth-thalui/core/dialogue/PlayerTavernDialogue01.md

 - Idrinth (answering to the profession):
 - 1a.1: "I have heard of both great deeds and great horrors.
 I grieve that my people were at fault.
 Lorkhan take the Thalmor!"
 - 1b.1: "Ah, a life full of surprises.
-May your gods let them be happy ones."
+May your Gods let them be happy ones."
 - 1c.1: "I presume that trading became both more dangerous and more lucrative.
 May you never run out of customers."
 - 1d.1: "The search for knowledge is a noble one.
 May Syrabane prevent you from becoming drunk by the power that comes with it."
 - 1e.1: "Wrestling the ore from the belly of Nirn is truly a backbreaking fate.
 I'd be honoured in aiding you seeking a better life."